 Autumn reflection - Space to thrive

 Today was the first morning that truly felt like Autumn.
 The crisp chill in the air was an instant mood booster.
 I slipped into a cozy sweatshirt for my early morning walk, letting the fresh air and bright sunlight wash my spirit.
 When I returned home, I opened all the windows to let the cool breeze cleanse the house.
-Then came my favorite daily ritual: brewing a cup of coffee, sitting quietly with my dog curled at my feet, soft meditation music playing on the Alexa, allowing my mind to wander into reflection, and letting my subconscious take over my pen as it scribbles in my journal.

 I find that when I give my mind permission to wander, it often gifts me with an “ah-ha” moment.
 My subconscious tends to present analogies that help me process challenges I’m working through in both personal and business situations.